Suped

 ?/43tests passed

-Do not treat a single 4.7.0 bounce as proof of a damaged sending reputation.
-Treat a pattern as actionable when it clusters around one MX, repeats across retry windows, affects time-sensitive transactional mail, or ends in discarded messages after the retry limit is reached.
+Do not treat a single 4.7.0 bounce as proof of damaged sending reputation.
+Treat a pattern as actionable when it clusters around one responding host, repeats across retry windows, affects time-sensitive transactional mail, or ends in expired messages after the retry limit is reached.

 Shared IP or dedicated IP

 A shared IP can work well for transactional email when the ESP manages traffic carefully.
-The weakness is that you share reputation, routing decisions, and sometimes connection budget with other customers.
-If your traffic is clean but still gets intermittent "too many connections" deferrals, the shared pool is a realistic suspect.
+The weakness is that you share reputation and routing decisions with other customers, and their traffic can add pressure at the same destination.
+If clean traffic still gets intermittent "too many connections" deferrals, ask the ESP for evidence at the pool and MX level.

 Stay on shared IPs

-This is reasonable when the affected volume is low, retries deliver quickly, and the ESP can tune destination limits without moving you.
+This is reasonable when affected volume is low, retries deliver within an acceptable window, and the ESP can tune destination limits without moving the stream.

 1. Benefit: Less warming and less operational ownership.

-2. Risk: Pool noise can affect connection limits.
+2. Risk: Pool traffic can affect destination limits.

 2. Risk: Requires warm-up and stable sending patterns.